 Instructions

-- Spray a mini cupcake pan with nonstick cooking spray or brush with some melted butter.
-Mop up excess and set aside.
+- Prepare a mini cupcake pan by spraying it with nonstick cooking spray or brush with melted butter.
+Mop up excess oil or butter and set aside.

-- In a small bowl, add mochiko, sugar and baking powder, whisk around to combine.
+- In a small mixing bowl, add mochiko, sugar, baking powder, and salt.
+Mix with a whisk to distribute evenly.

-- In a medium bowl, add egg, coconut milk, melted butter and vanilla, whisk to combine.
+- In a medium mixing bowl, add egg, coconut milk, melted butter and vanilla, whisk to combine.

-- Add the mochiko mixture to the liquid mixture and whisk until smoothly combined, you will get a thin batter.
+- Add the mochiko mixture to the wet ingredient mixture and whisk until combined and smooth.
+You will get a somewhat runny batter.

-- Bake in the middle of the oven for 13 – 15 minutes until a toothpick inserted in the middle comes out clean.
+- Bake in the middle of the oven for 13 – 15 minutes until a toothpick inserted in the middle comes out with just a few crumbs attached.

 Notes